Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Hardware Experiments

 To deploy the proposed 2D motion planning algorithm in the experiment with UAV, we confine the flight in the horizontal plane at the height $h_d$ by adjusting the pitch angle $\beta$ towards the setpoint specified by

 where $K_\beta$ is the gain, $h$ is the current flight height and $V$ is the airspeed.
 When the experiment begins, the UAV takes off and then circles in the horizontal plane where $h=h_d$, waiting for the motion planning algorithm to take over.
-In this case, we assume that the pitch angle $\beta$ is already stabilized to zero in the following derivation.
+In this context, we assume that the pitch angle $\beta$ is already stabilized at zero in the subsequent derivation.

 Next, we align the heading direction of the UAV with the CVF by setpoint of the yaw angle

 where $\mathbf{T}(\cdot)$ is given by \eqref{CVF}, $p_x$ and $p_y$ are the first two components in the position vector of the UAV and $\bm{e}_x^i$ and $\bm{e}_y^i$ are the first two basis vectors of the inertial frame.